 Keep Learning More About PowerPoint & Making Great Presentations

 This tutorial showcased how easy it is to add animations in Microsoft PowerPoint.
-Whether you use the built-in object animations or opt for a top PowerPoint presentation template like i9, animation can draw attention at the right moment to your key points.
+Whether you use the built-in object animations or opt for a top PowerPoint presentation template, animation can draw attention at the right moment to your key points.

 For a more comprehensive guide to building presentations, make sure and check out our Ultimate Guide to the Best PPT round-up.

-Also, don't miss out on these specific Microsoft PowerPoint tutorials that will help you learn animation in PowerPoint:
+Also, don't miss out on these specific Microsoft PowerPoint tutorials that'll help you learn animation in PowerPoint:

 - Microsoft PowerPointHow to Sequence Animation Order in PowerPoint in 60 SecondsAndrew Childress